 Opened four months ago, Body Tight Lipo Spa uses a treatment known as Ultrasonic Cavitation to reduce cellulite and wrinkles on the face and body.
 The process consists of heat, vibration and suction to liquefy the layer of fat cells and release its contents into the bloodstream.

 Holistic nutritionist, fitness trainer and Body Tight owner Callie Cameron said the facility has a “spa-like atmosphere” and the treatment is painless.

 “It’s a new system, which works with the lymphatic system to dissolve cellulite and wrinkles, and there are more cool-sculpting facilities in La Jolla than Ultrasonic Cavitation,” she told the Light.
 “You will see results in one session, but there is a protocol to follow to make sure it works.
 I take pride in the work and I take care of my clients; they get gift bags when they leave and have the option to get on a nutrition plan to reach their goals.”

-Offering a boutique, one-on-one chiropractic experience — with a special focus on prenatal care — Nevin Ramona’s office opened at 7742 Herschel Ave., Suite J, on Sept.
+Offering a boutique, one-on-one chiropractic experience — with a special focus on prenatal care — the office for Dr. Nevin Ramona, Chiropractor opened at 7742 Herschel Ave., Suite J, on Sept.
 1.